Protect your paycheck; make sure you are covered.

 Who Needs Disability Insurance?

-It is smart to have long-term disability insurance regardless of your type of job.
-Not everyone needs disability insurance, but disability planning is crucial to ensuring a stable lifestyle for you and your loved ones while you are working.
+It is wise to have long-term disability insurance regardless of your type of job.
+Not everyone needs disability insurance, but disability planning is crucial to ensuring a stable lifestyle for you and your loved ones while working.
 Your planning should give you peace of mind.
 Knowing that your financial stability would stay intact if your income were to stop due to an injury or illness.

 What Disability Insurance doesn’t cover:

-Disability insurance is designed to replace a portion of your income. it doesn’t cover extra expenses such as; medical bills and long or term care costs.
+Disability insurance is designed to replace a portion of your income. it doesn’t cover extra expenses such as; medical bills and extended or term care costs.

 Long-term policies don’t usually cover pregnancy.
 However, the complications that extend beyond pregnancy (if a doctor orders you to stay at home after a C-section) could qualify you for benefits, but only if you had a long-term policy in place before you got pregnant.